Hurt in a crash? Get checked free — we bill your Utah PIP and handle every form. Get checked →

 One of the biggest problems after a car accident is assuming you are fine because you can still walk, drive, or finish the rest of your day.
 Whiplash symptoms often arrive later.
 Some people feel only a little tightness at first, then wake up the next morning with neck pain, a headache, reduced range of motion, or soreness between the shoulders.

 That delay matters because many patients wait until the problem gets worse before getting checked.
-If you were recently in a crash around Murray, Salt Lake City, Holladay, or Millcreek, it helps to know what changes to watch for in the first few days.
+If you were recently in a crash around Murray, Salt Lake City, Holladay, or Millcreek, it helps to know what changes to watch for in the first few days — including delayed neck and back pain — and how to sleep while you heal.
+Our Whiplash Treatment in Murray, UT page covers what care involves and when to get evaluated.

 This article is reviewed by Dr. Cody Mecham and follows the site's editorial policy.
 You can review Dr. Mecham's background and certifications for provider context.